informatica752/sanpetronio/sparql.md

 📍 Latitude and longitude
 📷 Official image

-## Step 4: Queries to double-check these gaps ArCo
+## Step 5: Queries to double-check these gaps ArCo
+In order to ensure the absence of such information on ArCo, we run some queries.

+### Query 1: